OII-SDP-2016/how-to-learn-to-code/README.md

 The contents are basically in [`index.md`](index.md) file.

-If you want to contribute, either fork this repository and make a pull request or contact one of the [contributors of this repository](https://github.com/OII-SDP-2016/how-to-learn-to-code/graphs/contributors) if you want to become one.
+If you want to contribute contact one of the [contributors of this repository](https://github.com/OII-SDP-2016/how-to-learn-to-code/graphs/contributors) if you want to become one.
+Don't be afraid if you're not technically inclined.
+Helping us to reformulate and correct text is very welcome and easy to do with the approach we're using.
+It's almost as easy as writing in Word.